Belle Dingle: Reception

 For her portrayal of Belle, Taylor-Draper earned the Spectacular Scene of the Year award at the 2006 British Soap Awards, alongside co-star Luke Tittensor for the storyline where Belle and Daz fell down a mineshaft.
 The following year, she won Best Young Actor at the Inside Soap Awards, as well as Best Young Performance at the British Soap Awards in the same year.
 Taylor-Draper then won the Best Child Performance at the British Soap Awards in 2013.
 She was longlisted for Best Actress at the 2024 Inside Soap Awards.

+In 2014, Matt Bramford from What to Watch put Belle's 2005 recast on his list of the 18 best recastings in British and Australian soap operas, commenting, "The most trouble Belle Dingle got up to when played by Emily Mather was spilling baked beans down her bibs.
+It's Eden Taylor-Draper that has brought the character to life".
 Metros Duncan Lindsay listed Belle's schizophrenia storyline in a list of top ten storylines that were devised by executive producer Kate Oates.
 He wrote that the storyline allowed the "talented" Taylor-Draper to "shine", and that "the scenes which unfolded were drama at its best".
 In December 2017, the character was shown with shorter hair and a fringe.
 Viewers of the soap took to social media to tweet about her new look, with OK! writing that her "stunning new hairstyle" and "statement fringe" had stunned viewers.